daizoru/node-cello/README.md

 ### Communicating

-You can execute a program, and read/write from it, as it were a bi-directional stream:
+You can execute a program, and read/write from it, as it was a bi-directional stream:

 ```CoffeeScript
 {C, Program} = require 'cello'